Skip to content

 Restart policyunless-stopped

-The compose.yaml at ~/.openclaw/homeassistant/ defines the container with these essential directives:
+The compose.yaml at ~/.openclaw/homeassistant/ defined the container with these essential directives:

 • Volume mount: Local config directory into /config

-• Extra hosts: host.docker.internal:host-gateway for reaching Mac services from inside the container
+• Extra hosts: host.docker.internal:host-gateway for reaching Mac-native services (like the Sonos Bridge) from inside the container

 • SSH agent socket: /run/host-services/ssh-auth.sock mounted for agent forwarding to the VM